tosaja/HeLI/README.md

   year      = {2016}
 }

 The HeLI identifier uses the Google guava library.
-You have to download it from: "https://github.com/google/guava" and add it yo your classpath.
+You have to download it from: "https://github.com/google/guava" and add it to your classpath.

 Place the training files in a "Training" folder, each with a file ending ".train".
 The filename before ".train" is used as the language identification code.
 Create an empty folder named "Models".